Meat recalled for E.coli sold at Target, other national chains

 More than 66 tons of ground beef recalled last week because of E.coli concerns was sold at Target and some Sam's Club, Safeway, and Albertson's stores among others around the country.

-In the list issued Monday, the USDA said Safeway stores nationwide were affected.
-But, Safeway said only it's stores in Northern California and Denver had received the meat under recall.
-The USDA also updated its list to say only Sam's Club stores in North Carolina, Ohio, and Virginia were affected.
+In the initial list it issued Monday, the USDA said that Sam's Club, Safeway, and Albertson's stores nationwide received the ground beef.
+But the USDA later updated its list to say Safeway and Albertson's in California, Colorado, and Hawaii were affected.
+Sam's Club stores only in North Carolina, Ohio and Virginia are also affected.

 Here is the most updated list from the USDA.